wallarm/product-documentation/docs/latest/user-guides/events/false-attack.md

 To mark one request (hit) as a false positive:

-1. Select an attack in the **Events** section.
+1. In Wallarm Console → **Events**, filter the attacks by potential false positives using the [tag `!known`](../search-and-filters/use-search.md#search-by-known-attacks-cve-and-wellknown-exploits).
-2. Collapse the list of requests in this attack.
+2. Expand the list of requests in this attack.
 3. Define a valid request and click **False** in the **Actions** column.

     ![!False hit][img-false-attack]